CookieBadger/assetplacer-docs/demo.rst

 .. image:: images/DemoBanner.png

-On how to install the plugin, see :doc:`Installation <installation/>`.
+To try out the demo, unzip the downloaded archive and open the contained Godot project.
 As the demo is developed in C#, you need to use a Mono version of the Godot engine, and have `.NET <https://dotnet.microsoft.com/en-us/download/dotnet/6.0>`_ installed.
-Also, note that the plugin folder is called ``assetplacer_demo``, and its respective location ``res::/addons/assetplacer_demo``.
+If you want to use the demo in your own project, read the :doc:`Installation <installation/>` page.
+Note, however, that the plugin folder is called ``assetplacer_demo``, and its respective location ``res::/addons/assetplacer_demo``.

 Using the demo
 -----------